 The GST registration process, as the name suggests, refers to the process of registering a business under GST.

-Only a certain number of businesses, as set and provided by the Government of India and the CBIC (Central Board of Indirect taxes and Customs), have to register under the Goods and Services Tax.
+Only a certain number of businesses, as set and provided by the Government of India and the CBIC (Central Board of Indirect Taxes and Customs), have to register under the Goods and Services Tax.
 Registering under GST for those businesses is mandatory as set per the rules of the Government of India.

 If an individual or organization keeps on carrying its businesses without registering under GST, after being directed to do so and within a pre-defined deadline, will have to pay a hefty sum of money.
-This act will be considered as an offence.
+This act will be considered an offense.
 The applicable penalty will be put down by the Central Government and the CBIC.

 An individual or company trying to register under GST can do so by visiting the Official GST Registration Portal.
 One is advised to go through the guidelines available in the portal and then carry out the process of GST registration online.